 Retrieve the value of a specific parameter

 Get the value of a specific configuration set on the device.
-Any parameter name that is listed in the Provisioning Parameter Guide that is applicable to the device can be used.
+Any parameter name listed in the Provisioning Parameter Guide applicable to the device can be used.

 Applicable Products: All